RasaHQ/medicare_locator/data/core/chitchat.md

 ## chitchat
-* ask_weather OR ask_builder OR ask_howdoing OR ask_whoisit OR ask_isbot OR ask_howold OR ask_restaurant OR ask_time OR ask_wherefrom OR ask_whoami OR handleinsult OR nicetomeeyou OR telljoke OR ask_whatismyname OR howwereyoubuilt
+* ask_weather OR ask_builder OR ask_howdoing OR ask_languagesbot OR ask_howold OR ask_restaurant OR ask_time OR ask_wherefrom OR ask_whoami OR handleinsult  OR nicetomeeyou OR telljoke OR ask_whatismyname
     - action_chitchat

 ## chitchat_mixed_in